Skip to main content

 = CurrencyCollection;

-This scheme means that in addition to the TON value, message may carry the dictionary of additional extra-currencies.
-However, currently we may neglect it and just assume that the message value is serialized as "number of nanotons as variable integer" and "0 - empty dictionary bit".
+This scheme means the message may carry the dictionary of additional extra-currencies with the TON value.
+However, we may neglect it and assume that the message value is serialized as number of nanotons as variable integer and "0 - empty dictionary bit".

-Indeed, in the elector code above we serialize coins' amounts via .store_coins(toncoins) but then just put a string of zeros with length equal to 1 + 4 + 4 + 64 + 32 + 1 + 1.
+Indeed, in the elector code above, we serialize coins amounts via .store_coins(toncoins) but then just put a string of zeros with a length equal to 1 + 4 + 4 + 64 + 32 + 1 + 1.
 What is it?

-• First bit stands for empty extra-currencies dictionary.
+• The first bit stands for empty extra-currencies dictionary.

 • Then we have two 4-bit long fields.
 They encode 0 as VarUInteger 16.
-In fact, since ihr_fee and fwd_fee will be overwritten, we may as well put there zeroes.
+Since ihr_fee and fwd_fee will be overwritten, we may as well put them as zeroes.

-• Then we put zero to created_lt and created_at fields.
-Those fields will be overwritten as well; however, in contrast to fees, these fields have a fixed length and are thus encoded as 64- and 32-bit long strings.
+• Then we put zero to the created_lt and created_at fields.
+Those fields will also be overwritten; however, in contrast to fees, these fields have a fixed length and are thus encoded as 64- and 32-bit long strings.

 • Next zero-bit means that there is no init field.